KrishanBhasin/security-advice/index.md

 Your phone needs to be receiving software updates from its manufacturer.

-Make sure full disk encryption is turned on (https://www.howtogeek.com/141953/how-to-encrypt-your-android-phone-and-why-you-might-want-to/) - this step is not needed for iPhones as it is already the default.
+Make sure full disk encryption is turned on ([click here and follow this guide](https://www.howtogeek.com/141953/how-to-encrypt-your-android-phone-and-why-you-might-want-to/)) - this step is not needed for iPhones as it is already the default.

 <>